 Students who do not meet the State Satisfactory Academic Progress requirements outlined above will be put on their first warning status and receive a written warning that they must improve their academic performance in order to maintain state financial aid eligibility.
 Students on warning status for unsatisfactory academic progress must make satisfactory progress within their next two semesters of enrollment.
 Students must be enrolled in at least 3 credits to receive state aid and must complete all credits for which they receive financial aid with a cumulative GPA of 2.0 or higher.

-Students who have two consecutive warning semesters, or who fail to complete the minimum number of credits for which they have registered (see Completion of Credits table, above), will have their financial aid eligibility terminated.
+Students who have two consecutive warning semesters, or who fail to complete the minimum number of credits for which they have registered (see Completion of Credits table, above), will have their state financial aid eligibility terminated.
 Students who lose eligibility must reinstate their eligibility using one of the two options described below.

 Reinstatement of Eligibility

-When aid has been canceled due to unsatisfactory academic progress, students may use one of the following options to reinstate eligibility in their next semester of enrollment.
+When state aid has been canceled due to unsatisfactory academic progress, students may use one of the following options to reinstate eligibility in their next semester of enrollment.

 Students can re-establish their financial aid eligibility after successfully enrolling in and completing (without receiving state aid) at least 3 credits.
 Students must complete all credits with a cumulative GPA of 2.0 or higher.